-Modern Dreams, Modern Nightmares: Vienna and Berlin in the 20th Century
+Modern Dreams, Modern Nightmares: Vienna and Berlin in the Twentieth Century

-Participants will stay in Vienna for approximately one week before relocating to Berlin.
-In Vienna, we will stay in the historic first district close to the wondrous Hofburg Palace, a part of the city filled with late seventeenth- and early-eighteenth-century churches and aristocratic residences constructed in the style of the High Baroque, a period when Vienna underwent reconstruction and beautification following the repulsion of an invasion by the Ottoman Empire.
-Within this setting, we will explore the late-nineteenth and early twentieth-century transformation of Vienna into a modern city whose tumultuous society, politics, and culture inspired some of the twentieth century’s greatest thinkers (like Sigmund Freud) and monsters (like Adolf Hitler).
-In Berlin, we will stay in a section of the city that was absorbed into the post-World War Two communist state, a socialist dictatorship that arose out of the ashes of the racial empire constructed by Hitler, who lived in Vienna as a young man.
+In Vienna, students will stay in the historic first district close to the wondrous Hofburg Palace, from where the Habsburg monarchs ruled much of Europe for over 600 years.
+This part of the city is filled with late seventeenth- and early eighteenth-century churches and aristocratic residences constructed in the style of the High Baroque, a period when Vienna underwent reconstruction and beautification following the repulsion of an invasion by the Ottoman Empire.
+Within this setting, we will explore the late-nineteenth and early-twentieth-century transformation of Vienna into a modern city, whose tumultuous society, politics, and culture inspired some of Europe’s greatest thinkers, like Sigmund Freud, and political monsters, like Adolf Hitler.
+In Berlin, students will stay in a section of the city that was absorbed into the post-World-War-Two communist state, a socialist dictatorship that arose out of the ashes of the racial empire constructed by Hitler, who had lived in Vienna as a young man.
 While in Berlin, we will examine the culture, history, and architecture of recent German history as revealed in the city’s historical-cultural sites, like the former Berlin Wall and the headquarters of the infamous East German secret police.

 DirectorChristian Davis | email@example.com | History